LittleTimmy52/OpenComputers/README.md

 ### SecureTerminalMessage (STM)
 I am aware that there are other secure messangers but I want to make my own.

+### Microcontroller
+This is the collection of microcontroller script, currently Pulse.lua is the only one

+### BankTransfer
+This is the bankTransfer program I made for AR2000's bank system

 ## To do
 Make Brrr
 make serverFS